artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 However, this approach has a **limitation**: if a switch transition happens during the delay loop (for instance, when the switch is toggled quickly), the program might **miss** the event.

-> **Observation:** Try toggling the switch quickly in the simulator — you will notice that some transitions are not detected.
-> This limitation motivates the use of **interrupt-driven I/O**.
+> **Test:** Open the project, analyze its structure, and run it in **RVfpga-ViDBo**.
+Try toggling the switch quickly in the simulator — you will notice that some transitions are not detected.
+This limitation motivates the use of **interrupt-driven I/O**.

 #### Interrupt-driven I/O version